marlic7/library-mixin-fake/README.md

-##  Test case for node library mixins fake with the solution (solution is in branch repaired)
+##  Test case for node library mixins fake with the example solution

 ### Test case description